Steve's Gastronomic Home Page

 Flat noodles with beef and vegetables

-Several types of Chinese noodles are served, in addition to the Vietnamese bun.
+Several types of Chinese noodles are served, in addition to noodle dishes on the Vietnamese menu.
 Beef Flat Noodles was a delicious dish with a large assortment of vegetables mixed in with tender sliced beef.
 There are so many noodle dishes served I think it will take some experimentation to find the best ones.

 Lunch specials were served at First Chinese B-B-Q, but I am not sure of their status at Golden Phoenix.
 Some of the lunch dishes, such as the Shredded Chicken with Garlic Sauce, did not seem to showcase the restaurant's best cooking.
 The egg roll served at lunch was forgettable.
 The hot and sour soup was good but not exceptional.